aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/binarize-image/_index.md

 ---
+type: docs
+weight: '90'
+url: /net/developer-guide/how-to/edit-photo-programmatically/binarize-image
+linktitle: How to binarize an image
-title: How to binarize an image with Aspose.Imaging program library
+title: How to binarize an image
 description: Binarize an image using fixed binarisation method with threshold, method Bradly and Otsu method.
 keywords: [binarize an image, binarisation method, grayscaling method, method Bradly, Otsu method]
 ---

-# How to binarize an image with Aspose.Imaging program library
+## How to binarize an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;